Jiar/KeyboardToolBar/README.md

 # KeyboardToolBar
-No longer have to worry about keyboard cover input box
+No longer have to worry about keyboard cover input box.